tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 **Test via browser or curl:**
 curl http://localhost:8080
 Day 46: **Deploy an App on Docker Containers**
+The Nautilus Application development team recently finished development of one of the apps that they want to deploy on a containerized platform.
+The Nautilus Application development and DevOps teams met to discuss some of the basic pre-requisites and requirements to complete the deployment.
+The team wants to test the deployment on one of the app servers before going live and set up a complete containerized stack using a docker compose fie.
+Below are the details of the task:

+On App Server 1 in Stratos Datacenter create a docker compose file /opt/data/docker-compose.yml (should be named exactly).

+The compose should deploy two services (web and DB), and each service should deploy a container as per details below:

+For web service:

+a.
+Container name must be php_apache.

+b.
+Use image php with any apache tag.
+Check here for more details.

+c.
+Map php_apache container's port 80 with host port 3001

+d.
+Map php_apache container's /var/www/html volume with host volume /var/www/html.

+For DB service:

+a.
+Container name must be mysql_apache.

+b.
+Use image mariadb with any tag (preferably latest).
+Check here for more details.

+c.
+Map mysql_apache container's port 3306 with host port 3306

+d.
+Map mysql_apache container's /var/lib/mysql volume with host volume /var/lib/mysql.

+e.
+Set MYSQL_DATABASE=database_apache and use any custom user ( except root ) with some complex password for DB connections.

+After running docker-compose up you can access the app with curl command curl <server-ip or hostname>:3001/

+For more details check here.

+Note: Once you click on FINISH button, all currently running/stopped containers will be destroyed and stack will be deployed again using your compose file.
+Ans:
+version: '3.8'
+services:
+  web:
+    container_name: php_apache
+    image: php:8.2-apache
+    ports:
+      - "3001:80"
+    volumes:
+      -  /var/www/html:/var/www/html

+  db:
+    container_name: mysql_apache
+    image: mariadb:latest
+    ports:
+      - "3306:3306"
+    environment:
+      - MYSQL_USER=myuser
+      - MYSQL_PASSWORD=mypassword
+      - MYSQL_DATABASE=database_apache
+      - MYSQL_ROOT_PASSWORD=RootP@ss123!
+    volumes:
+      - /var/lib/mysql:/var/lib/mysql

+# *To run the container***
+sudo docker compose up -d
+# *Verify**
+curl IP:port

 Day 47: **Docker Python App**